 Q: What kind of education do you have in the Arts?

 A: I have always loved art class.
 My Mom liked to arrange still lives for me to draw as a child.
-As a teenager I apprenticed in my Godfather’s studio, and in 2009 I graduated from the Savannah College of Art and Design with a degree in Sequential Art.
+As a teenager I apprenticed in my Godfather’s studio, and I graduated from the Savannah College of Art and Design with a degree in Sequential Art.
 I think education is a great tool, but the best education comes from a desire to improve and a great deal of practice.